 1.4 You will receive an email from the Travel Trust Association (TTA) of the UK outlining how your monies are financially protected by them for the duration of the adventure

-1.5 Following submittal of your booking online, you will be re-directed to Worldpay for paymet of your deposit, or the full amount due (if travelling <30 days from booking).
+1.5 Following submittal of your booking online, you will be re-directed to Worldpay for payment of your deposit, or the full amount due (if travelling 56 days or less from booking).
 You will receive a payment receipt direct from Worldpay as well as an email from YellowWood Adventures to acknowledge receipt of your payment.

 1.6 We strongly recommend that you make no travel arrangements to your point of departure, make any connecting travel that is non-refundable or non-changeable or incurs penalties or incur any costs in respect of visas or vaccinations until such time as your travel itinerary has been confirmed by us, and your adventure 'guaranteed'.
 If you make such arrangements, which are then unable to use doe to a change in your itinerary, we should not be liable to you for the cost of those arrangements.

-1.7 We strongly recommend that you arrange comprehensive travel insurance, including cancellation in the event of contracting Covid-19, at the time of booking.
+1.7 We strongly recommend that you arrange comprehensive travel insurance, including cancellation in the event of illness, at the time of booking.
 Please see our blog on insurance for further information.

 2.3 In the case of international payments you should ensure that the full invoice amount is received by us, after all bank charges have been levied.

-2.4 You may be required to pay for any non-transferable and non-refundable items such as National Park entrance fees and Permits, and in some cases for accommodation and services at peak times of travel or where accommodation and spaces are limited.
+2.4 You may be required to pay for some non-transferable and non-refundable items such as included domestic flights, and in some cases for accommodation and services at peak times of travel or where accommodation and spaces are limited.
 You will be advised of all such charges due at the time of booking and before your booking is confirmed.
-You may also be required to pay for any non-transferable and non-refundable items, such as special air fares, tickets or entry permits and any other applicable supplements due, at the time of booking and they may be non-refundable in the event of cancellation.
+Such items may be non-refundable in the event of cancellation.

-2.5 Discounts: YellowWood Adventures recognises the loyalty of return bookers and as a way of saying ‘Thank you’, offers the following discounts off the total trip cost.
+2.5 Discounts: YellowWood Adventures recognises the loyalty of return bookers and as a way of saying ‘Thank you’, offers the following discount off the total trip cost.

-Loyalty Discount: Save 5% when booking your 2nd and 3rd adventure.
-Save 10% when booking your 4th adventure onwards.
+Loyalty Discount: Save £100 when booking your 3rd adventure.

 3. Your Contract